bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 source_file: 'https://youtu.be/QQO0pMQB-QU'
 summary: 'niftynei presents a walkthrough of Craig Raw''s BIP 2047 proposal at bitcoin++ Sovereignty Edition in Taipei, which adds a new SP top-level output descriptor format to BIP 352 (silent payments), introducing two new key expression types — SP scan (private scan key plus public spend key, for watch-only wallets) and SP spend (both scan and spend private keys, for fully spending wallets) — along with two optional arguments — a birthday block height to limit how far back a wallet must scan the chain, and integer labels that allow a single silent payment key set to differentiate multiple payment sources (e.g., separate Twitter and GitHub addresses) without generating separate key sets; niftynei also explains why silent payments require Schnorr signatures and must therefore be taproot outputs, and notes that the descriptor format enables cross-wallet interoperability by giving implementations like Sparrow, BlueWallet, and Bitcoin Core a common language for importing and exporting silent payment key material.'
 ---
+## Introduction to Silent Payment Descriptors

-Speaker 0: 00:00:00
+niftynei: 00:00:00

 Great.
 Okay, so silent payments are pretty cool.
 We're not going to talk about that.
 In fact, there's already a BIP, BIP352 for silent payments.
-What this talk is about is about the app output descriptor format.
+What this talk is about is about the add output descriptor format.
 Specifically, the BIP proposal for adding an output descriptor format.
 Okay, so this is the BIP.
 It's called Add sp() Output Descriptor Format for BIP 352, which is the BIP number for silent payments.